STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 \subsection{Spatial-STUPD baselines}

 In this subsection, we aim to demonstrate that STUPD is an effective pretraining dataset for real world visual reasoning tasks.
-Ideally, visual reasoning models first pretrained on STUPD, and then transfered to real world datasets, should results in an increase in performance.
 To demonstrate the effect of STUPD on real world visual reasoning tasks, we choose two real-world visual reasoning datasets - the SpatialSense Dataset \cite{Spatialsense} (to demonstrate performance on static spatial relations) and ImageNet-VidVRD \cite{shang2017video} (to demonstrate performance on dynamic spatial relations).